money

 Introducing Nutmeg, the digital wealth manager that's part of the Chase family.
 You can now open an account with Nutmeg and keep an eye on your investments from the Chase app – so you can see everything in one place.

-Nutmeg is authorised and regulated by the FCA in relation to certain investment services and restricted advice only.
+Nutmeg is authorised and regulated by the Financial Conduct Authority in relation to certain investment services and restricted advice only.
 Chase is a trading name of J.P.
 Morgan Europe Limited.
 Nutmeg and J.P.
 Morgan Europe Limited are J.P.
 Morgan companies.
 Products provided by Nutmeg are not guaranteed by Chase.
 Before applying, you should consider if a Nutmeg account and its features are suitable for you and your investment needs.